 Type of Funding

-The Commonwealth Foundation awards grants for sustainable development projects that contribute to effective, responsive and accountable governance with civil society participation.
-The Foundation is inviting applications for the 2018/2019 grants, for projects that will be implemented in eligible developing Commonwealth Foundation member countries.
+The Commonwealth Foundation awards grants for sustainable innovative development projects that seek to strengthen the ability of civic voices to engage with governments and that have the potential to improve governance and development outcomes through their active participation.
+The Foundation is inviting applications for the 2019/2020 grants, for projects that will be implemented in eligible developing Commonwealth Foundation member countries.
 The grants are intended to contribute to Sustainable Development Goal 16: Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.
+For this grant cycle, projects should start between October and December 2020.

 The projects submitted should strengthen civic voice so that it: